Why understanding the business is part of a successful user-centred design concept.

 When we are hired as a user experience design studio we are often asked to jump straight into production work like sketching and wireframing and to quickly hand over some solutions and deliverables.

 As user experience designers we consider our roles to first be about understanding the business/organizational goals as well as the user groups so we can clearly articulate the underlying problem.
 Only then – once the business is understood and problems are identified and articulated – we can work on solutions for the end user.
-This process can also help to get everyone on the team on the same page, to create a shared understanding of possible solutions, which is another important aspect of successful instead of blue-sky designs.
+This process can also help to get everyone on the team on the same page and to create a shared understanding of possible solutions, which is another important aspect of successful instead of blue-sky designs.

-This is why every project should best begin with an understanding what the product should accomplish and what business goals it will/should serve.
+This is why every project should best begin with an understanding of what the product should accomplish and what business goals it will/should serve.

-We strongly believe that fully understanding the business and articulating and defining problems firsthand is absolutely essential and only after the business is understood and the problem is articulated we can start with the actual problem-solving process.
+We strongly believe that fully understanding the business and articulating and defining problems firsthand is essential and only after the business is understood and the problem is articulated we can start with the actual problem-solving process.